 Cheryl Finn, ARCT, BA, RMT

-Cheryl began teaching piano & music theory 30 years ago in Vancouver.
+Cheryl began teaching piano & music theory over 35 years ago in Vancouver.
 In 1999 she moved to White Rock and has maintained a busy private studio ever since specializing in piano, theory and music history.
 Over the years, many of her students have won scholarships and awards including Silver Medals (now called Gold Medals) from the Royal Conservatory of Music for the highest marks of the year in BC in 1998, 2001, 2006, 2011, 2012 & 2013.
 Cheryl is an RCM Certified Specialist in both Piano and Theory for Elementary, Intermediate and Advanced levels.